antebachmann/Datastory/index.md

 We see that three issues are distributed quite negatively, and the fourth one is much more positive, this does not indicate that the discourse is predominantly negative, as the dataset does not represent total prevalence of discourse, and especially since global warming has 60% more quotes that the three other matters put together.

 Those emotional scores, or compound scores indicate that the discourse is predominantly emotional, and that neutral statements are a minority(16.4%).
-This is relatively unsurprising in a country with ahigh intensity of political theater with a highly polarized public.
+This is relatively unsurprising as our quotes are in englihs, and mostly american, originationg from a country with a high intensity of political theater with a thoroughly polarized public.
 The neutral chunk of our corpus could easily be factual explanations of the situation.Peter Atkins, an eminent chemist stated : 'Temperatures go up every year, so we got to try and mitigate that.'
 And while that is not explicitly in favor of climate change, it is a far cry from the denialism usually adopted by one side of the conversation.

 This raises an important point, our work is not an evaluation of opinions, but of emotionality.
 There are ways to talk positively and negatively about most issues, and as such our work bears little to no correlation towards the positions of the quotees.